Antariks/dev_test/README.md

 - Live deployed link (Vercel or any hosting provider)

-- The deployed URL must also

 - Short explanation (inside your project README)

 - Instructions to run the application

+- format: Test - Full Stack Developer = Yourname

 - sent to: antariks.recruitment@gmail.com or (admin@antariks.id optional)

 ## 📝 Notes

-During the interview, we will review and critique:
+During internal review, the dev team will assess:

 - Your UI/UX decisions